The Internet Home of Shawn Siegel

 Besides quality content, the site also grew because of extensive guerrilla marketing and my expertise in SEO.
 Due to extensive work generating return-links and optimizing pages, CHN reached a peak of being ranked 3rd on Google for such highly-visited broad terms as “college basketball, “ncaa tournament”, and “nba draft.”
 Beyond SEO, traffic was also generated through social media efforts (learn more) and other publicity efforts (covered here.)

 Of course, the purpose of all this effort was profit.
 I was able to negotiate direct advertising deals with global brands such as Adidas, Jeep, and Sprite and other companies such as PartyPoker, Bodog, and RetroCollegeCuts.
 Besides these ad sales, revenue was generated through ad networks such as Google Adsense, Burstmedia, and Contextweb, as well as affiliate companies such as Fanatics.com.

 Lastly, I negotiated partnerships with the likes of Fantasy Sports Ventures (Big Lead Sports) and HuffingtonPost to generate traffic and revenue.
 Beginning in 2009, site profitability dropped due to changes in advertising conditions and also the rise of stronger web 2.0 competitors.
-While the site remained profitable and popular to the end, I ultimately decided to move in after the 2012 season.
-Perhaps the biggest lesson learned during the decade was that sometimes its important to give up control to others in areas where I lack expertise (technical web development, etc.)
+While the site remained profitable and relatively popular to the end, I ultimately decided to move on after the 2012 season.
+Perhaps the biggest lesson i learned during the decade running CollegeHoops.net was that sometimes its important to give up control to others in areas where I lack expertise (technical web development, etc.)